 Where is cache data stored?

 Cached files are temporarily stored in a device’s Random Access Memory (RAM) since it offers high-speed access.
-Web caches can likewise be stored on web proxies, interception proxies on Internet Service Providers, Content Delivery Networks, or Gateway Cache servers.
+Web caches can be stored on web proxies, interception proxies on Internet Service Providers, Content Delivery Networks, or Gateway Cache servers.